pingcap/docs-cn/ecosystem-tool-user-guide.md

 - Source: MySQL/MariaDB
 - Target: TiDB clusters
 - Supported TiDB versions: all versions
-- Kubernetes support: use [TiDB Operator](https://github.com/pingcap/tidb-operator) to deploy TiDB DM in Kubernetes.
+- Kubernetes support: use [TiDB Operator](https://github.com/pingcap/tidb-operator) to deploy TiDB DM on Kubernetes.

 If the data volume is less than 1 TB, it is recommended to migrate data from MySQL/MariaDB to TiDB directly using DM.
 The migration process includes full data migration and incremental data replication.